zachmcodes/bizblitz-mobile-ui/README.md

 Overview

 The mobile-ui is a SwiftUI-based mobile application designed to interact with the backend services such as login-api, review-api, and bff-api.
 It allows users to search for businesses, log in, view business details, and submit reviews.
+I utilized YelpAPI and google resources to create a project to showcase architectural design from backend, storage, internal and external api consolidation into a backend-for-frontend to ensure the client and backend are safely separated.

 Features